 Participation in discussions and class activities is an important aspect on the class.
-Participation on the Piazza discussion forums (e.g. asking and answering questions about assignments, discussing readings, midterm review) also counts towards this grade.
+There are also avenues for participation on the Piazza discussion forums (e.g. asking and answering questions about assignments, discussing readings, midterm review).
 It is important that both students and instructional staff help foster an environment in which students feel safe asking questions, posing their opinions, and sharing their work for critique.
 If at any time you feel this environment is being threatened-by other students, the TA, or the professor-speak up and make your concerns heard.
 If you feel uncomfortable broaching this topic with the professor, you should feel free to voice your concerns to the Dean's office.